tronprotocol/documentation/TRX/Tron-overview.md

 ### 4.2.2 HTTP Interface
 If you require an http interface, you will need to deploy a [grpc-gateway](https://github.com/tronprotocol/grpc-gateway/blob/master/README.md)

-grpc-gateway will encode the bytes fields defined in proto into base64 format.
-So about a input parameter in bytes format, you should encode in into base64 format, and about a output parameter in bytes format, you should decode it with base64 for subsequent processing.
-We provide a encoding/decoding tool, so you can download it from https://github.com/tronprotocol/tron-demo/blob/master/TronConvertTool.zip.
+The grpc-gateway will encode the bytes fields defined in proto into base64 format.
+For input parameters in bytes format, you should encode in into base64 format, and for output parameters in bytes format, you should decode it into base64 format for subsequent processing.
+We provide a encoding/decoding tool which you can download from https://github.com/tronprotocol/tron-demo/blob/master/TronConvertTool.zip.

 ```shell
 wallet/getaccount